 It was a huge high and I couldn't believe how much excitement I felt.
 Especially because I was allowed to let the fish go.

 How to properly release fish

 After taking a photo, we released the fish.
 Mine was frisky and still had a lot of energy so we had to be careful.

-- Since I don't have a lot of experience holding fish it jumped quickly out of my hands.
-Dave's put up a bit more of a fight so he had to release it slowly back into the water.
+- Dave's fish put up a bit more of a fight so he had to release it slowly back into the water.

 - If a fish fought hard, you can't simply throw it back in the water, it could die.
-You need to make sure it has it's bearings.
+You need to make sure it has it's bearings and has relaxed.

 - Brad told us that you have to put the head of the fish upstream so that it has a chance to get reoriented.

 - Also, if it isn't moving a lot, you need to hold it gently to keep it right side up.

 - Once it gets it's energy back, it will swim away.

 - If you were to let it go and toss it back in the water, it would be disoriented and probably go belly up and wouldn't have the strength to right itself.